Ronnie has the right experience working with government and business to be North Carolina's next Treasurer.

 Ronnie is an appointed member of Governor Roy Cooper’s Entrepreneurial Council.
 He also serves on the NC First Commission, a bipartisan group tasked with developing a long-term strategy to guide transportation investments in our state.

 He has a proven record of turning innovative ideas into smart economic policy.
 He has helped family-owned businesses in North Carolina as well as Fortune 500 companies grow and thrive.

 Ronnie is a frequent keynote speaker and experienced adviser to leading companies in finance, healthcare, technology, energy, retail, and sports.
-Ronnie has authored several opinion pieces on economic policy in The Raleigh News & Observer, The New York Times, and The Wall Street Journal.
+Ronnie has authored several opinion pieces on economic policy in The News & Observer, The Wall Street Journal, and The New York Times.
 He has testified before U.S. Congressional committees on economic policy.

 The son of two public school educators, Ronnie is passionate about teaching and learning.
 His work ignited the League of Innovative Schools, a national network of pioneering school district leaders.
 He also helped create an online platform to test new educational technologies for K-12 students.
 Locally, he designed and taught an entrepreneurship class in Durham Public Schools and served on the board of Communities in Schools.

 Ronnie has expertise in health care policy and recently authored a report with the American Heart Association on innovation in cardiovascular care.
 As a professor, he has taught health care innovators how to develop strategies to scale their organizations and impact.